Popcore/verisart/README.md

 ```
 Where the `<certificate-id>` should be replaced with one of the certificate Ids that we saw in step 2.

-If no error was returned we can verify that the certificate was successfully transfered by repeting step 2.
+If no error was returned we can verify that the certificate was successfully transferred by repeating step 2.
 Joe should now have 0 certificates while Mary should have 2.

 ## API Endpoints
 The API expected content type is JSON.